Before talking about Narcissistic Personality Disorder in detail, I need to explain what a Personality Disorder is.

 Narcissistic Personality Disorder was only recognised since 1980.
 And it seems to be very little known - most people have never heard of it.
 This means that victims of narcissists, both daughters of narcissistic mothers and other victims such as spouses of narcissists, can be living a nightmare without ever realising what's going on.
 And also even when they do realise what's going on, none of their circle can understand and they get told, "But she's your mother!"
 This can leave us daughters of narcissistic mothers feeling incredibly isolated.

 You can read about the Definition of Narcissistic Personality Disorder here, and the traits of Narcissists here.
 Here's their characteristics - how the traits make them act.
-And there's amazing information about how narcissists behave in Drew Keys' book Narcissists Exposed - 75 Things Narcissists Don't Want You To Know, which I highly recommend.

 There is also a spectrum to Narcissistic Personality Disorder, and you might be able to identify where on it your mother is situated.
 I also invite you to read my page on what causes NPD - short answer is that it's possibly genetic, and then what the consensus is about treating Narcissistic Personality Disorder.